 • the private sector in fields such as law, journalism, business, etc.

-The program requires 16 courses (48 semester credits), and typically takes two academic years to complete.
-All students take the "Introduction to Graduate East Asian Studies" in their first year of study to learn broad theoretical and methodological issued associated with area studies perspectives.
+For the regular track, the program requires 37 graduate credits and at least 12 credits of East Asian language study.
+It typically takes two academic years to complete.
+All students take the one-credit "Introduction to Graduate-Level East Asian Studies" course four times during their program to learn broad theoretical and methodological issued associated with area studies perspectives.
 In addition, students choose one geographical area of East Asia (China, Japan, or Korea) and a discipline of concentration.
 Students also take courses in other areas and/or disciplines.
 Students take the East Asian language of their choice during each term they are enrolled in the program, and are required to complete at least the third level of the language before graduation.
 In consultation with their M.A. advisory committee, students choose either a thesis or non-thesis track.

-OSU’s East Asian course offerings are growing annually, with 160 East Asian language courses and than 300 East Asian area studies courses offered annually.
+OSU’s East Asian course offerings are growing annually, with 88 East Asian language courses and nearly 400 East Asian area studies courses offered annually.
 The home of the only federally-funded National East Asian Language Resource Center, OSU’s East Asian language offerings are second to none.
-We offer six years of Chinese language instruction, five years of both Japanese and Korean, and three years of Tibetan through the Department of East Asian Languages and Literatures.
-OSU also offers summer intensive language programs in Chinese and Japanese that allow students to complete a full year of language study in just one summer.
+We offer six years of Chinese language instruction, five of Japanese, and four of Korean through the Department of East Asian Languages and Literatures.
+OSU also offers summer intensive language programs that allow students to complete a full year of language study in just one summer.